The tasks performed by a dental assistant are varied. Here are a few of the things a dental assistant does.

 No, you may not.
 According to the College Catalog, no visitor, student, faculty member, or employee of the College should bring his/her children or other children with him/her to class or work.
 While we understand the problems associated with being a single parent, we can not allow students to bring children to school.
 We suggest you find a friend or neighbor who can care for your child on short notice if the need arises.

 All lecture and laboratory classes are held on campus.
-However, clinical rotations are scheduled in dental clinics aboard Camp Lejeune during spring semester and in private dental offices in Jacksonville and surrounding areas during the summer term.
-Students are responsible for providing their own travel to clinical rotation sites.
+However, in the spring semester, students are scheduled in dental clinics aboard Camp Lejeune and in private practice offices in Jacksonville.
+Also, students will visit local schools for community health.
+In the summer semester, students are scheduled in private practice offices locally as well as in surrounding areas.
+Students are responsible for providing their own travel to assigned sites.